 |State||Median Salary||Average Salary||10th Percentile||25th Percentile||75th Percentile||90th Percentile|

-Additionally, a lawyer’s annual salary will heavily depend on the years of experience they’ve acquired practicing law, with the payscale steadily increasing as lawyers are able to charge higher premiums for their legal advice.
+Additionally, how much a lawyer makes heavily depends on their entry-level — the years of experience they’ve acquired practicing law.
+The payscale steadily increases as you’re able to charge higher premiums for your legal advice.

-Salary increases at large law firms have outpaced the rest of the legal market.
-If you’re being paid on the Biglaw salary scale, you’re likely being paid three times as much as some of your peers.
+While the job outlook for lawyers is about average, salary increases at large law firms have outpaced the rest of the legal market.
+If you’re being paid on the Biglaw salary scale, you’re typically earning three times as much as some of your peers.

 The concept of “average” salary is heavily biased and tends to overlook some of the main factors, one of which is the geographical location of employment.

-According to the Bureau of Labor Statistics, the states with the highest salaries for lawyers are,
+According to BLS, the top five states with the highest salaries for lawyers are:

-The salary a lawyer earns also depends on where they’re working, the sector that they’re working on and the size of the firm.
+As you can see, the salary a lawyer earns depends on where they’re working, the sector they’re working in, and the size of the firm.

-To consider some real-world data: 2015 graduates from New York University who joined law firms of 500 or more lawyers made about $160,000.
-Grads who held judicial clerkships had a median salary of $63,000 and grads with government jobs had a median salary of $63,000.
+To consider some real-world data: The New York University class of 2020 graduates who joined law firms earned a median wage of $190,000.
+But grads who held judicial clerkships?
+They came in well below that number at $69,927.
+Likewise, grads who took government jobs had a median salary of just $62,000.

-Keeping the bimodal distribution scale in mind, one might consider the lower end of the lawyer’s salary scale to be around $60,000.
-This is more likely to happen if you’re working in a non-metro city, where not only the cost of living is lower but so too are the salaries offered.
+Keeping the bimodal distribution scale in mind, you might consider the lower end of the lawyer’s salary scale to be around $60,000.
+This is more likely to happen if you’re working in a non-metro city — the cost of living is lower, but so is the earning potential.

-The average salary for a district attorney in Manhattan is around $60,000-$70,000.
+For example, the average salary for a district attorney in New York City is around $70,000.
 Even though the job is in a metropolitan city such as New York, the sector here plays an important role in determining the salary.

-As a lawyer, one is most likely to be making a high salary if they’re a big law associate.
-While there is no definition of what BigLaw is, it mostly refers to some of the largest law firms in the United States.
+You’re most likely to earn a high salary as a lawyer if you’re a biglaw associate.
+While there is no definition of Biglaw, the phrase commonly refers to some of the largest law firms in the United States.

 This is something you have to consider before getting into law.